 The official handover of the Directorship of the Army School of Piping and Highland Drumming has taken place.
 Major Steven Small, who has served the post with such distinction, has retired after 35 years in the Army and will take up a new job with the Edinburgh Tattoo.

 His successor is Captain Gordon Rowan who was Major Small’s second in command at Inchdrewer House in Edinburgh, the School’s HQ.
-The above picture shows the two officers in front of the Piper’s Memorial at the School.
-Major Small (left) is receiving an engraved silver practice chanter to mark his retiral.

 Since its inception in 1910, the Army School has been one of the pillars of the piping establishment and Major Small was instrumental in successfully organising a series of events which commemorated the centenary of its founding.
 This included a dinner and other important events.